galonsos/line_icons/README.md

   url_launcher: ^0.1.0
 ```

+If your IDE doesn't do it automatically, type:

+`flutter packages get`

 **Using**

 Import the package in your `dart` file and use `Icon` to get the actual icon widget: